17 clever ways to reduce your energy bills

 By being more mindful of your washing machine usage, you can save around £24 annually on your electricity bill.

 Simple adjustments like washing clothes at lower temperatures, using shorter wash cycles, and washing full loads (instead of small amounts) can make a big impact on energy consumption.
+You should also find out if your washing machine has an 'eco mode', and check out Loop Energy's handy guide to using appliances on eco mode.

 These practices not only save energy but also prolong the lifespan of your clothes and washing machine.